5-Minute Math Fact Fluency Routine

 Fact fluency is the ability to quickly and accurately recall addition, subtraction, multiplication, and division facts using conceptual understanding, strategy use, and memorization.

-Automaticity means students retrieve facts in two seconds or less.
-When students can complete 30-40 problems in 60 seconds, they are recalling, not calculating.
-That distinction matters.
+Automaticity means students recall facts in two seconds or less.
+They just know it.
+When students can complete 30-40 problems in 60 seconds, retrieval is automatic.

 Research shows math fact automaticity predicts overall mathematics performance (Stickney et al., 2012).
 Information-processing theory explains why: without direct retrieval, working memory overloads and accuracy drops (Woodward, 2006).

-When students must count or derive basic facts, they consume valuable cognitive space.
+Automaticity is important because it reduces cognitive load.
+When students must skip count or use other strategies to derive basic facts, they consume valuable cognitive space.
 That leaves less capacity for:

 • Multi-step problems